I carry a knife, what do I need to know?

 I want to dispose of my knife but am worried about the consequences.
 How do I do this?

-From the 20 October 2016 amnesty bins will be positioned in six different police stations across the Leicester and Leicestershire area.
-The knife amnesty is an initiative that has been introduced by various forces across the country.
+Amnesty bins are positioned in six different police stations across the Leicester and Leicestershire area.
 The bins allow anybody to dispose of knives without the fear of being punished unless it is found to have been used for a criminal act.

 Amnesty bins can be found at the following stations: